What is Perfectionism?

 - Showering or grooming too slowly and meticulously.

-- Working too slowly, which limits the amount of projects you can take on.
+- Working too slowly, which limits the number of projects you can take on.

 - I can’t make a mistake in front of the class.